Integrated Access and Backhaul via Satellites: System and Channel Models

 We consider a network where a LEO satellite with IAB capabilities (hereafter referred to as sIAB) provides access to a ground UE with omnidirectional antenna (handheld) and backhaul to a terrestrial BS,\footnote{We assume that the BS is equipped with a very small aperture terminal (VSAT) antenna dish that is dedicated for communications with the satellites.}$^,$\footnote{Note that it is possible for the BS to reuse the spectrum and provide access to its own UEs in the area.
 However, our focus in this work is purely based on the IAB operation via the satellite node and not the terrestrial BS.} (see Fig.~\ref{Fig2}).
 The sIAB communicates with the IAB donor (satellite gateway) via the feeder link, which is assumed to be ideal and have a dedicated frequency band.
 Note that the communication between the gateway and the CN is typically performed via optical fibers, which is in line with the considered IAB architecture.
 The focus in this work will be on the IAB operation through the satellite forward service link, i.e. the link from the LEO sIAB node to both the UE and the BS, over the S-band frequency spectrum ($2-4$ GHz).\footnote{According to the 3GPP specifications on 5G-NR NTNs, a handheld UE can only communicate with the satellite via the S-band.
 In contrast, for a UE with a VSAT antenna dish, both the S-band and the Ka-band ($26-40$ GHz) can be used to facilitate the communication~\cite{UE_antenna}. }

 We consider an in-band IAB with frequency division multiple access, where the total bandwidth of the same frequency band is split between the two links.
 Both orthogonal and overlapping bandwidth split will be considered as will be demonstrated in the next section.
 As such, the received signal at the UE and BS can, respectively, be given as: where for $i\in\{\text{UE, BS}\}$, $P_i$ is the power allocated at the satellite for $i$th node in Watts, $h_i$ is the channel between the satellite and ground node~$i$, and $s_i$ is the information symbol intended for the same node satisfying $\mathbb E\{|s_i|^2\}=1$.
-The parameter $q_i$, which satisfies $\mathbb E\{|q_i|^2\}=\sigma_q^2$, reflects the undesired interference due to the satellite's out-of-band emissions that are hard to avoid especially for an in-band IAB scenario, and/or imperfect synchronization.
-Also, $n_i$ is the additive white Gaussian noise (AWGN) with zero mean and variance of $\sigma_n^2$, while the parameter $\varpi$ in the second term of (\ref{y_UE}) and (\ref{y_BS}) accounts for the interference between access and backhaul links, such that we have $\varpi=0$ for orthogonal bandwidth allocation, and $\varpi=1$ for overlapping bandwidths.
+The parameter $q_i$, which has a power spectral density (PSD) of $\kappa$, reflects the undesired interference due to imperfect synchronization and/or the satellite's out-of-band emissions that are hard to avoid especially for an in-band IAB scenario.
+Also, $n_i$ is the additive white Gaussian noise (AWGN) with zero mean and a PSD of $N_0$, while the parameter $\varpi$ in the second term of (\ref{y_UE}) and (\ref{y_BS}) accounts for the interference between access and backhaul links, such that we have $\varpi=0$ for orthogonal bandwidth allocation, and $\varpi=1$ for overlapping bandwidths.

 Next, we introduce the channel model and channels gain.